massimocaprinali/cloud-foundry-public/liberty-libertyFeatures.md

 Keep in mind that a server cannot load incompatible features, so be sure it is configured to enable only features that are compatible.
 See [Supported Java EE 6 and 7 feature combinations](https://www.ibm.com/support/knowledgecenter/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/rwlp_prog_model_supported_combos.html){: external}
 and [Supported Java EE 7 and 8 feature combinations](https://www.ibm.com/support/knowledgecenter/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/rwlp_prog_model_supported_combos_7_8.html){: external}.

-Applications that use remote EJBs can be deployed to {{site.data.keyword.cloud_notm}}, but the remote EJBs are not remotely accessible with the CORBA/IIOP protocol because of port restrictions in the {{site.data.keyword.cloud_notm}} environment.
+Apps that use remote EJBs can be deployed to {{site.data.keyword.cloud_notm}}, but the remote EJBs are not remotely accessible with the CORBA/IIOP protocol because of port restrictions in the {{site.data.keyword.cloud_notm}} environment.

 ## Liberty features index